Importance of DORA Metrics for Boosting Tech Team Performance

 Deployment Frequency

 Deployment Frequency is used to track the rate of change in software development and to highlight potential areas for improvement.
-A wrong approach in the first key metric can degrade the other DORA metrics.
+Deployment frequency refers to how often code changes are released into the production deployment environment, which is a critical factor in software delivery efficiency and lead time for changes.

 One deployment per week is standard.
 However, it also depends on the type of product.